Canvas Draw Circle on Image

 rect(ten, y, width, tiptop)

-Draws a rectangle whose elevation-left corner is specified by (x, y) with the specified width and elevation.
+Draws a rectangle whose elevation-left corner is specified by (

 Making combinations